Websites designed to help people quickly find your business in Reading from anywhere in the world.

-First and most importantly it makes it easy for customers to quickly find what they're looking for.
-Picture going to the Mall of America and having no kiosk or online directories to tell your where the stores are.
-Now picture that same scenario but with your eyes closed.
+- First and most importantly, it makes it easy for customers to find products and services quickly.
+Imagine going to the Mall of America and having no kiosk or online directories to direct you to the store.
+Now picture that same scenario, but this time with your eyes closed.
 That's what it's like to use a website with poor navigation.
-Visitors don't like being lost and quickly leave your site.
+Visitors hate feeling lost.
+Customers feel uncomfortable, frustrated, and quickly leave your site.

 Responsive websites are those that resize images and rearrange content to appear organized on both desktop and mobile devices.
-Responsive design is very important because in most instances 50% or more of your traffic comes from mobile devices.
-There are two approaches to responsive websites.
+Responsive design is critical because in most instances 50% or more of your traffic comes from mobile devices.

 Web Copy / Web Content

-Writing web copy and web content is completely different from writing for any other media and is an art developed over time.
-You obviously want to use keywords and keyphrases in your copy and content but above all it has to sound "natural" and not trip all over itself.
+Writing for web copy and web content is completely different from writing for any other media and is an art developed over time.
+You obviously want to use keywords and key phrases in your copy and content, but above all, it has to sound "natural" and not trip all over itself.
 That's what happens when you write for search engines instead of people.